PickyBinders/PickyBinder/README.md

 ## Overview

-PickyBinder a nextflow pipeline.
+PickyBinder is a nextflow pipeline.
 Information about Nextflow can be found here https://www.nextflow.io/ and in the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html).

 The workflow of the pipeline is defined in the **main.nf** file.
 The underlying processes